 This guide will take you through the process of importing and working with Area Targets in Unity.
-By importing the Unity package that is created from the Area Target Generator (ATG) or using the Vuforia Area Target Creator app (VATC) you will be able to design and develop environment-based AR experiences for Unity’s supported platforms.
+By importing the Unity package that is created from the Area Target Generator (ATG) or using the Vuforia Creator app (VCA) you will be able to design and develop environment-based AR experiences for Unity’s supported platforms.

 Get started with Area Targets using the Vuforia Core Samples that includes an Area Target scene.
 Or, create your own Area Target following the guides on the Best Practices for Preparing and Scanning an Environment and How to create an Area Target and import it into Unity for authoring.

 NOTE: Area Targets are only supported on ARKit or ARCore enabled devices and selected eyewear devices.
 VISLAM enabled devices are not supported.
 See Supported Versions.

 Import your Area Target in an Empty Unity Project